 The Read Manufacturer / Device ID Dual I/O instruction is similar to the Fast Read Dual I/O instruction.
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "92h" followed by a 24/32-bit address (A23/A31-A0) of 000000h, but with the capability to input the two bits Address bits per clock.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "92h" followed by a 24/32-bit address (A23/A31-A0) of 000000h, but with the capability to input the

+Address bits bits per two clock.
 After which. the Manufacturer ID for Alliance (20h) and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in Figure 44.
-The Device ID values the AS25F3256MQ are listed Manufacturer and Device Identification table.
+The Device ID values AS25F3512MQ are listed in Manufacturer and Device Identification table.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.